 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the D7500 are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the features and operation of the 1DX Mark II and D7500 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D7500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.